Who are we?

 Who subscribes to Earthquake Insights?
 We have readers from more than 100 countries around the world.
 Subscribers include earthquake scientists, journalists, people recently impacted by earthquakes, and interested laypeople.
 We write our posts to reach all of these audiences — presenting new and exciting results in everyday language.

-Subscribe to get regular updates when new posts come out - typically every few days, depending on what earthquakes have been happening.
-Most posts included new, never-before-seen maps or graphics illustrating earthquake and tectonic processes!
+Subscribe to get regular updates when new posts come out — typically every few days, sometimes longer, depending on what earthquakes have been happening.

 Why pay to subscribe?